 10 Effective Ways to Complain About a Company Online

-Check out 10 effective ways and online destinations where you file complaints about a company where they’ll pay attention to.
+Check out 10 effective ways and online destinations to file complaints that a company will pay attention to.

-This site is different than the others in that you are not just venting on this site in order to “get it off your chest” or to warn others away from that business.
-If you want a resolution to your situation try this site because you complain THROUGH this site and they make sure that your complaint gets to where it needs to go.
-They have a success rate of 76% of the people who complain through this site get a response.
-Of those who got a response they claim that 86% were happy or satisfied with the end results.
+This site is different from others in that you don’t just vent herein order to get something off your chest or to warn others away from a business.
+If you want a resolution to your situation, try this site because you complain through this site, and it makes sure that your complaint gets to where it needs to go.
+Seventy-six percent of the people who complain through this site get a response.
+Of those who got a response, 86% were happy or satisfied with the end results.
 It’s definitely worth a try.

-While some of us enjoy going toe-to-toe with people at the store I understand that others don’t like conflict, but also don’t want to be a victim or more importantly they want to prevent the same thing from happening to other people.
+While some of us enjoy going toe-to-toe with people at a store, I understand that others don’t like conflict.
+But these individuals also don’t want to be a victim and want to prevent the same thing from happening to other people.

-That said, we highly-recommend that you cool off before posting your complaints.
+That said, we highly recommend that you cool off before posting your complaints.
 This way you can speak to the facts.
-One way of ensuring you’re not just reacting emotionally is to to wait a day or two before reviewing that company, so that you’re working with a clear mind unmuddled by emotion.
+One way of ensuring you’re not just reacting emotionally is to wait a day or two before posting a review, so that you’re working with a clear mind unmuddled by emotion.
 It’s only fair.